Highway to Well

 "Highway to Well" is the 17th episode of the thirty-first season of the American animated television series The Simpsons, and the 679th episode overall.
 It aired in the United States on Fox on March 22, 2020.
 The episode was written by Carolyn Omine and was directed by Chris Clements.

+In this episode, Marge is hired as a saleswoman at a cannabis store while Homer runs a competing store behind Moe's Tavern.
+Chelsea Peretti and Billy Porter guest starred.
+Filmmaker Kevin Smith appeared as himself.
+The episode received mixed reviews.

 Plot

 Marge takes Maggie to her first day of preschool.
 When she learns she cannot stay with her, she checks her favorite mommy blog, "Yaaass, Mom!", for tips on how to pass the time.
 She first tries going to the gym to take a Soul Cycle class, where she is uncomfortable with the aggressive coach who wins the other ladies over with his angry coaching.
 She then attends a ceramics class at the community center only to find it taught by a similar teacher whom the ladies cheer over.
-Later, she goes to the Nuclear Plant to sex-prise Homer, but finds they are unable to have any privacy since the surveillance team loudly insists on spying on them having sex.
+Later, she goes to the Nuclear Plant to "sex-prise" Homer, but finds they are unable to have any privacy since the surveillance team loudly insists on spying on them having sex.

 Running out of activities to do, Marge finds herself at Well + Good, where they are hiring new people.
 She makes a good impression at the center and is immediately hired.
 The day of the opening, she is nervous but makes a $100 sale, before finding out they are a legal cannabis shop, making her a drug dealer.
 The owner, Drederick Tatum, tries to convince her to stay, but she is reluctant until Homer, Bart and Lisa convince her to keep the job, where she helps various members of the community.

 When Otto tries to buy some cannabis, he is confused by the variety of products and goes to Moe's.
 There he expresses his feelings toward the situation, and wanting to bring back the illegal drug trade, Homer, Moe and Lenny recreate it in the tavern's back room.
 Meanwhile, Tatum unveils "The Drederick", a cannabis resort and spa, and wants Marge to host the opening.
 However, he claims he cannot offer her the job because Homer is giving weed a bad image with his shop.
 Marge tries to convince Homer to stop, but he refuses and the two argue fiercely all night.
 Tatum offers Marge an alternative option: if Marge could provide evidence that Homer is serving food, the county health department will shut him down.
 Marge goes through with the plan, giving Homer a jar of cheese balls and encouraging him to serve some to Lenny and Krusty the Clown.
 When they eat some of the cheese balls, the department closes the activity, betraying Homer.